DreamOfTheRedChamber/leetcode/README.md

 | Write code to solve problem | <ul><li>Jumps into writing code</li><li>Awkward silence</li></ul>     | <ul><li>Would I want to work with them everyday</li><li>Have they actually written production grade code</li><li>What do they do when stuck</li></ul> |
 | Maybe you could try this ... | <ul><li>Take advice without serious thinking</li></ul>  | <ul><li>Do they think independently</li><li>How fast can they absord new information</li><li>Do they take advice/directions well</li><li>Do they learn quickly and run with it</li></ul> |

-#### When met with easy/hard/tricky problems (although most time medium problems):
-* Always smile no matter how easy/hard/tricky the problem is, ;)
+#### Interview strategies
+* For big companies, before onsite interview, practice all algorithm problems on Leetcode under the company's tag.
+Practice all algorithm problems on 1acre3points.
+  - Come up with multiple solutions for each algorithm problem, know their tradeoffs and proficient in the best solution.
+  - Practice algorithm questions under each problem category.
+* What if the interviewer just could not understand
+  - Relax.
+Do not repeat the same explanation again.
+Walk through an example and know where he could not understand.
+* Behavior interview
+  - Smile/handshake/look into eyes
+  - ***Thank you so much for speaking with me and sharing your insights about the new position inside XXX.
+I am looking forward to working with you in future.***
 * For easy problems,
-  * Although interviewer says "I will only give you an easy question".
+  - Although interviewer says "I will only give you an easy question".
 Every interviewing question has its purpose.
 It might be the corner case, coding style or communication.
-  * There might be some follow-up questions.
+  - There might be some follow-up questions.
 The easy problem is just for warming up.
 * For problems I have seen before,
-  * Notice that the assumption might have been changed.
+  - Notice that the assumption might have been changed.
   * Still need to walk through the entire thought process instead of jumping to the right answer directly.

 #### Whiteboard coding pros and cons